ReactVision/virocore/README.md

    - virocore.aar (for ViroCore)
    - ios_dist.tgz (for iOS)

-For ViroCore Android,
-orld samples should have the corresponding file at the location viro_core/virocore-release-*version*.
+For ViroCore Android, HelloWorld samples should have the corresponding file at the location viro_core/virocore-release-*version*.
 As such, simply download the virocore.aar artifact from the workflow above, and then rename (make sure it matches your code sample's name) and replace the virocore-release-v_x_xx_x.aar file in your HelloWorld project

 ## Manual Building of the Renderer